Revelation of Jesus Christ

 Used: arise Habakkuk 2:19. awake Judges 5:12, 12, 12, 12.
 Job 8:6.
 Psalms 7:6; 44:23; 57:8, 8; 59:4; 108:2, 2... awakest Psalms 73:20. master Malachi 2:12. out Job 14:12. raise Jeremiah 50:9.
 Joel 3:7. raised Ezra 1:5.
 Song of Songs 8:5.
 Jeremiah 6:22. raising Hosea 7:4. up Deuteronomy 32:11.
 2 Samuel 23:18.
 1 Chronicles 5:26... waked Zechariah 4:1. wakened Joel 3:12.
 Zechariah 4:1. wakeneth Isaia 50:4, 4. waketh Song of Songs 5:2.

-A repetitive pattern of destruction is observed throughout the historical record.
-In the old testament Enoch (pre flood), Babel, Nineveh, Sodom, Gomorrah, Jericho, Babylon, Jerusalem all went rotten because the rulers end up rejecting the commandments of God.
-God in all his grace and love sends them prophets warning them to repent, to turn from their evil but sadly in most cases the rulers and their councel turned on the prophets.
+A pattern of destruction is observed throughout the historical record.
+In the old testament Babel, Sodom, Gomorrah, Jericho, Tyrus, Babylon, Nineveh and Jerusalem to name but a few cities that all went rotten because the rulers end up rejecting the precepts of God.
+God in all his grace and love sends them prophets warning them to repent, to turn from their evil but sadly in most cases the rulers and their counsel turned on the prophets.
+It is the cities where men are spiritually blinded.

-Interesting: The root word for city is 'uwr' {oor} and also the name (phoenetically) of a post-flood city called 'Ur' located in modern day Iraq.
-It was also the city where Abraham lived, where idol worship and pantheism had taken root again after it was wiped out by the great flood.
+Interesting: The root word for city is 'uwr' {oor} and also the name (phonetically) of a post-flood city called 'Ur' located in modern day Iraq.
+It was also the city where Abraham lived, and where idol worship and pantheism had taken root once again after it was wiped out by the great flood.

-The Decendants of Cain (name meanings and roots)
+The Descendants of Cain (name meanings and roots)

 Used: hanged 2 Samuel 17:23, strangled Nahum 2:12.